IT21063596/FDM-Mini-Project/README.md

-# FDM-Mini-Project Perth House price prediction
+# FDM-Mini-Project Perth House Price Prediction

- see that we have created 3 additional branches as deploy,preprocessing and frontend

- frontend contains the fron end code that we initially was expecting to use but was not able preprocessing contains the models and the sata preprocessing that we did in order to select the final most optimised model deploy consists of the streamlit app that was created
+This repository contains the code for the FDM mini-project focusing on predicting house prices in Perth.
+The project is structured into the following branches:

+- **frontend**: Contains the front-end code that was initially expected to be used but was not successful.
+- **preprocessing**: Includes the data preprocessing and model selection processes that led to the final optimized model.
+- **deploy**: Consists of the Streamlit app that was created for this project.

+Feel free to explore each branch for more details about the specific aspects of the project.